 Young children, especially if they’re school aged, are going through a period of physical growth that requires sufficient calories and nutrients.
 Energy is also needed in order to stay alert and concentrated during the learning process.
 This is where the importance of snacks come into play.

-Since children have smaller stomachs than adults, they tend to fill up faster, so they usually eat smaller amounts of food (well, except for mine, but that’s another story!).
+Since children have smaller stomachs than adults, they tend to fill up faster, so they usually eat smaller amounts of food.
 Therefore, kids tend to experience hunger more frequently.
 Snacks during the day act as “mini meals”, providing kids with those necessary calories and nutrients in amounts that are easily tolerated.

 Snacks are also a great opportunity to include food groups such as fruits and vegetables in a fun way.
 These food groups are of particular importance for kids, but this population doesn’t seem to favor them very much.
 If we were to present them in snack form as geometric shapes, faces, or just paired up with other foods they like, acceptance of these groups would surely increase.
 Food creativity is a must with little ones!

 Generally speaking, it is recommended that kids and teens eat every 3-4 hours.
 The Academy of Nutrition and Dietetics recommends the following:

 - Small children need three meals and at least two snacks daily.